Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

 The topology of the resulting Adinkra\eq{e:11x1331} and the one in Figure~\ref{f:31Ds} is by construction a tesseract, \ie, a 4-cube, being the tensor product of a usual cube and an interval\eq{e:11x1331}.
 The topology of an Adinkra together with a fixed edge-color assignments is called a chromotopology\cite{r6-3}; an Adinkra additionally exhibits the solid/dashed parity of the edges and the height arrangement of the nodes.
 In addition, to represent worldsheet $(p,q)$-supermultiplets, the collection of edges in a $(p,q)$-Adinkra is also split into those corresponding to the $\rD_{\a+}$ {\em\/vs.\/} those corresponding to the $\rD_{\ad-}$.

 By virtue of the evident isomorphism between the Adinkra\eq{e:11x1331} and the one in Figure~\ref{f:31Ds}, the resulting $(3,1)$-Adinkra\eq{e:11x1331} is easily seen to depict the supermultiplet also represented by the intact $(3,1)$-superfield with component fields computed in the manner of\eq{e:CompF}.
 This same Adinkra also turns up in the list of Section~\ref{s:(4,0)}, the difference being that there all edges correspond to either $\rD_{\a+}$-action for $(4,0)$-supersymmetry or to $\rD_{\ad-}$-action in $(0,4)$-supersymmetry; here, the edges of all but one (orange) color correspond to $\rD_{\a+}$-action and edges of the fourth (orange) color correspond to $\rD_{\ad-}$-action.
-To distinguish Adinkras in which such a correspondence is fixed, we have: \begin{defn} An Adinkra together with the additional choices that make it depict a supermultiplet of $(p,q)$-supersymmetry is thus called a {\bsf{\upshape(}\9\text{\bsf p}\9,\9\text{\bsf q}\9{\upshape)}-Adinkra}. \end{defn}

 The remaining $(3,1)$-Adinkras obtained as tensor products of $N{=}3$ and $N{=}1$ Adinkras are: